-- Allow users to view their current account balance via a popup window. - Provide users with a "last chance" before printing, confirming what they are about to print. - Allow users to select shared accounts via a popup, if administrators have granted access to this feature. - Display system messages such as the "low credit" warning message.
+- Allow users to view their current account balance via a popup window. - Provide users with a "last chance" before printing, confirming what they are about to print. - Allow users to select shared accounts via a popup, if administrators have granted access to this feature. - Display system messages such as the "low credit" warning message or print policy popups.